Mitchell Prentice: Club career

 An AIS graduate, he played with Northern Spirit and Marconi Stallions in the NSL before trying his luck overseas where he had short stints with Scottish club Stirling Albion and Malaysian Super League side Pahang FA.
 A series of impressive performances during Perth Glory's 2007 pre-season trip to Malaysia secured a place for Mitchell on the club's list for the 2007-08 season.

 Prentice left Perth Glory at the end of the 2007/08 season, after failing to negotiate a new contract.
-He was signed by Sydney FC for the 2008/09 season, on a 2-year deal with Sydney FC.
-He scored his first goal for Sydney in their first 2008 preseason cup game against Queensland Roar at Campbelltown Stadium in their 2-1 Victory.
+He was signed by Sydney FC for the 2008/09 season, on a 2-year deal.
+He scored his first goal for Sydney in their first 2008 preseason cup game against Queensland Roar at Campbelltown Stadium in their 2-1 victory.
 He scored off the free kick that resulted in Queensland's Seo Hyuk-Su being sent off for a sliding tackle against Sydney's Alex Brosque.
 Prentice played his first A-League match as a Sydney FC player on 30 August 2008 at the Sydney Football Stadium against his old club Perth Glory.
 Prentice played the full match in which Sydney FC won 5-2.
 Prentice decided to end his contract 3 months early with the Sky blues in early 2010.